Chab Dai: Helen Sworn

-Helen had a successful business administration career that she left in order to attend a bible college in the United Kingdom.
+Sworn had a career in business administration before she attended bible college in the United Kingdom.
 She began actively opposing human trafficking in 1999.
-She has been involved in multiple anti-human-trafficking and educational initiatives in Cambodia as the International Director of Chab Dai.
 In 2005, she founded Chab Dai, a network of Christian organizations opposing human trafficking.
 She was interviewed in the 2011 human trafficking documentary film Nefarious: Merchant of Souls.
+Sworn stepped down as Executive Director in 2023.